inroutephp/inroute/README.md

 Inroute is a code generator.
 It scans your source tree for annotated routes and generates a [PSR-15](https://www.php-fig.org/psr/psr-15/) compliant http routing middleware.
-In addition all routes have a middleware pipeline of their own, making it easy to add behaviour at compile time based on cutom annotations.
+In addition all routes have a middleware pipeline of their own, making it easy to add behaviour at compile time based on custom annotations.

 * See the [example-app](https://github.com/inroutephp/example-app) for a
   complete example.